 Step 5: Once hair is completely dry, separate into 3" sections.
 Spray each individual section with a good setting spray or hairspray.
 Use fingers and twist hair clockwise into a tight sausage formation.
 Pin against the scalp.
 Spritz again with styling spray.
 Repeat around the entire head until all hair is twisted and pinned.

 Step 6: Allow newly formed twists to air dry or if you're in a hurry, sit under a hard hood or soft hood dryer until hair is dry.

 Step 7: When hair is completely dry, remove each pinned section one at a time.
 Use fingers to lightly pick each section and tousle.
 Don't use a brush or comb which may flatten the newly formed twisted sections.

 Step 8: To achieve a tighter tousle, use a medium barrel curling iron to curl random sections.
 Allow newly curled section to cool before arranging into the finished style.

 Step 9: When finished styling, spray with a firm holding hairspray.

 Step 10: Apply a tiny drop of shine serum, drops or spray into the palms of your hands.
 Lightly brush the palms over the top of your style.

 (Shine products to try: Phyto - PhytoLisse (Formerly Phytodefrisant RelaxSerum)

+You're ready to rock.
 If you prefer, add a jeweled hair accessory to finish the style.